rafdspace/gotcha-catch-em-all/README.md

 # Pokemon - Gotta Catch 'em All

 A web-app used for collecting pokemons created using Create-React-App with PWA (progressive web application).
-The design is inspired from [Pokemon Wiki - Fandom](https://pokemon.fandom.com/wiki/Pok%C3%A9mon_Wiki).
+The design is inspired by [Pokemon Wiki - Fandom](https://pokemon.fandom.com/wiki/Pok%C3%A9mon_Wiki).

 ## Homepage